 We must adopt a mindset of leading with our lives more than we lead with our words.
 My mother once told me that I would never have to defend myself when I allowed the life that I lived to speak for me.
 That is how black men must lead.
 We must lead through the lives we live, and that is my vision — a nation of black men who are leading through the lives they live. ~ Dr. Rick Wallace, Ph.D.

 Black Men Lead Mission Statement

-We will use a national network to effectively engage men, and young boys, on every level.
+We will use a national network to effectively engage men and young boys, on every level.
 We will use all marketing and communications mediums available to us to propagate a message of elevation and empowerment.
-We will create an environment in which mediocrity will be unacceptable and greatness will be expected!
+We will create an environment where mediocrity will be unacceptable, and greatness will be expected!